Feb 13, 2020 By Team YoungWonks *

 On the downside, AWS has rather complex Infrastructure as a Service (IaaS) solutions provider.
 While initial setup may be easy, customizing one’s account to optimize performance as per one’s needs could be quite tricky.

-And while it is true that AWS does have flexible pricing (AWS free tier allows one to explore more than 60 products for free for the first year after which, it costs around $8 – $10 USD per month), it is still rather expensive for new businesses.
+And while it is true that AWS does have a free tier (that allows one to explore more than 100 products for free for the first year), it can be still rather expensive for new businesses.
 Overall, it is preferred since it is known for being fairly reliable.
 For more information, visit: https://aws.amazon.com/

 • Google Cloud

 Google Cloud Platform (GCP), offered by Google, refers to a package of cloud computing services that run on the same infrastructure that Google uses internally for its end-user products, such as Google Search and YouTube.
 Along with a set of management tools, it offers a series of modular cloud services (over 90 products) such as computing, data storage, data analytics and machine learning, infrastructure as a service, serverless computing and platform as a service.
 Google App Engine is its platform as a service and computing platform.
 Google Cloud allows users to store their data in all the major regions across the world; think North America, South America, Europe, Asia and Australia.